guovza/satnegirji.www/README.md

 If you have new words or if you spot an error(s), please e-mail me skuolfi.relay980@passmail.net

 You'll also need the latest <a href="https://github.com/guovza/satnegirji.db">satnegirji.db</a> SQLite database.
 Put it somewhere outside your web ducument root.
-Webserver process need to have access to it anyway.
+Webserver process needs to have access to it anyway.

 Modify the $db variable to suite your configuration: